phenriq694/GoStack_Modulos/modulo07/README.md

 - The next five classes were about the developing the application using concepts presented in previous ReactJS modules, such as: Configuring routes, Global styles, Create Header, Stylization of the Home Page, Stylization of the Cart Page.

+- Configuring API: How to use the lib 'json-server' to create a fake API for testing without setting a entire backend.

+- Getting products from API: Acessing the API and retrieving products to render.

 Aplicação desenvolvida: RocketShoes
 Exemplo de e-commerce compartilhando informações entre páginas.